 - adoption of the internal regulations of the Federation.

-The General Assembly has the right to meet annually under the presidency of the President of the Board of Directors at the headquarters or at a location indicated on the notice to attend the meeting.
+The General Assembly meets once a year under the presidency of the President of the Board of Directors at the headquarters or at a location indicated on the notice to attend the meeting.
 The invitation is made by the Board of Directors by letter.
 It shall be sent 30 days before the assembly and contains the agenda, the date and the meeting venue.
 The additions to the agenda may be made on the request of a member of the federation.

 The opinion of the General Assembly shall be expressed by a vote.
 The number of votes available for each association or national federation depends upon the number of members per association or national federation.
-The table of distribution of votes is defined by the internal rules.
+The table of the distribution of votes shall be defined by the internal rules.

-In the event of absence, affiliated organizations can delegate their vote by writing to another member who will be present and who does not have another proxy.
+In the event of absence, a member can delegate their vote to another member.

 (4) MODIFICATIONS of the STATUTES.